ioBroker/ioBroker.docs/docs/en/admin/objects.md

 The next levels can then be created there.

 ### 9 - upload
-With this button a complete object structure is uploaded to the ioBroker server as a json file
+With this button, a complete object structure is uploaded to the ioBroker server as a json file

 ### 10 - download
 With this button the selected object structure is downloaded as a json file from the ioBroker server and can be saved.